DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 * 1st level (4 slots): _command, sanctuary, bane_
 * 2nd level (3 slots): _blindness/deafness, zone of truth, hold person_
 * 3rd level (2 slots): _animate dead, spirit guardians_*

+In battle, Lady Wachter also gains the following reaction:

+* ***Sentinel of the Veil.*** As a reaction when another creature she can see within 30 feet suffers a critical hit, Lady Wachter can turn that hit into a normal hit.
 ### The Ghost of Leo Dilisnya
 At the end of the first round of combat with the specters, any surviving specters flee.
 The ghost of Leo Dilisnya—in the form of a **gallows speaker** (*Van Richten’s Guide to Ravenloft*, p.
 234) appears a few moments thereafter.
 Read: